footworkjs/footwork-documentation/docs/router-creation.md

 }
 ```

 Namespaces in Footwork are a mechanism used to help keep your application [loosely coupled yet highly cohesive](https://thebojan.ninja/2015/04/08/high-cohesion-loose-coupling/).
-Among other things, namespacing provides hooks for pub/sub communication, [router animation](router-animation.md), as well as [broadcastables / receivables](broadcastable-receivable.md).
+Among other things, namespacing provides hooks for pub/sub communication, as well as [broadcastables / receivables](broadcastable-receivable.md).
 For more information see [namespaces](namespacing.md).

 ### afterRender (callback)